thanhtantran/orangepi4A/GPU_VPU/README.md

 omx:  omxvp8videodec: OpenMAX VP8 Video Decoder
 omx:  omxvp9videodec: OpenMAX VP9 Video Decoder
 ```
-## Gstreamer Video Players
+## Gstreamer HW-accelerated Video Players
+Video information can be retrieved via `gst-discoverer-1.0 <video>`
-Command line player with very absolutely no GUI is `gst123` More about its usage
+- Command line player with very absolutely no GUI is `gst123` More about its usage [read here](https://www.systutorials.com/docs/linux/man/1-gst123/)
+- Clapper a headache to build can be installed via this [ppa](https://launchpad.net/~liujianfeng1994/+archive/ubuntu/rockchip-multimedia/)
+At its launch navigate _Preferences>Tweaks>Plugin Ranking_ Scroll down to _omx_ & enable all; a default ranking of 257 will be shown.
+Restart Clapper
+- Currently unable to build [Glide](https://github.com/philn/glide/issues/134)